 Raman parameters such as the intensity ratio between the D1 and the G band (ID/IG), frequency (ω), and the full width at half maximum (FWHM) of the G and D band have been correlated to the maturity of carbonaceous materials (Guedes et al., 2012).
-An increase in the intensity of the G band and a decrease of the D band indicats the increased maturity of the carbonaceous material.
+An increase in the intensity of the G band and a decrease of the D band indicates increased maturity of the carbonaceous material.
 The intensity of the D-band relative to G band is inversely proportional to the crystal lattice diameter, La (Johnson et al., 1986).
 However, the relationship holds true only when La is below 2 nm (Zickler et al., 2006).
 Figure 4.6 shows different Raman peaks determined on a coal and associated char products.
 Morga (2011) found a correlation between Raman parameters and volatile matter.
 In the study, it was concluded that a decrease in G band corresponded to a decrease in the volatile matter content and an increase in maceral reflectance.
 Chabala et al. (2011) determined that random vitrinite reflectance and Raman spectroscopy showed good correlations on char samples.

-However, attentiveness must be exercised when using the technique.
-Although curve fitting has been extensively used to find Raman parameters (Zhang et al., 2015) and related the parameters to coal intrinsic properties, it is important to note that the method can be biased and is subjected to operator involvement and manipulation of results.
-With an attempt to minimize operator involvement, Lünsdorf and Lünsdorf (2016) evaluated Raman spectra of carbonaceous matter by using an iterative curve fitting algorithm, and the results were found to be promising.
+However, caution must be exercised when using the technique.
+Although curve-fitting has been extensively used to find Raman parameters (Zhang et al., 2015) and to relate the parameters to coal intrinsic properties, it is important to note that the method can be biased and is subject to operator involvement and manipulation of results.
+In an attempt to minimise operator involvement, Lünsdorf and Lünsdorf (2016) evaluated Raman spectra of carbonaceous matter by using an iterative curve-fitting algorithm, and the results were found to be promising.
 The accuracy and reproducibility of Raman results rely on factors such as sample preparation, wavelength, and the effect of fluorescence.
-Beyssac et al. (2003) investigated the effect of grinding and polishing of the block mounts on the Raman spectrum.
+Beyssac et al. (2003) investigated the effect on the Raman spectrum of grinding and polishing of the block mounts.
 According to Lünsdorf and Lünsdorf (2016), other challenges encountered include the following:

 Thermal alteration of the coal structure due to heat from the laser source